BioImage-Archive/bia-integrator/ro-crate-ingest/ro_crate_ingest/ro_crate_modification/ro_crate_modification_readme.md

 2. For each named dataset, files matching the `by_type` patterns are marked as `bia:Image` in the file list.
 3. Specimen track identification:
    a.
-Image-assigned rows from all datasets that have a `specimen_tracks`
+Image-assigned rows from datasets with `images.by_type` or typed
-      block are collected.
+      `additional_files.images` entries are collected.
    b.
 The `by_type` patterns classify each file as a specific `ImageType`
       (e.g. `tilt_series`, `tomogram`) for track-identification purposes
       only — this classification is not written to the file list.